Introduction — How Darwin Thinks

 Instead of treating estimation as isolated tasks, Darwin treats it as a repeatable, data-driven workflow.

-To understand how Darwin works, you only need to learn four core principles.
+To understand how Darwin works, learn the workflow first, then the core principles behind it.

 1. Projects Are the Center of Gravity